ebreijo/UPRM-CMS/README.md

    Note that if you are using Grunt, the default port is 9000.

    We recommend using [PM2](http://pm2.keymetrics.io/) for production.
-After installing it anf after setting all the above environment variables you can run the following command:
+After installing it and after setting all the above environment variables you can run the following command to start the server:

     $ pm2 start server.js -n uprm_cms -i 0